 Market Profile MetaTrader indicator — is a classic Market Profile implementation that can show the price density over time, outlining the most important price levels, value area, and control value of a given trading session.
 This indicator can be attached to timeframes between M1 and D1 and will show the Market Profile for daily, weekly, monthly, or even intraday sessions.
 Lower timeframes offer higher precision.
 Higher timeframes are recommended for better visibility.
 It is also possible to use a free-draw rectangle session to create a custom market profile on any timeframe.
 Six different color schemes are available to draw the profile's blocks.
 Drawing profiles as a plain color histogram is also possible.
 Alternatively, you may choose to color the profile based on bullish/bearish bars.
-This indicator is based on bare price action and does not use any standard MetaTrader indicators.
-It is available for both MetaTrader 4 and MetaTrader 5 platforms.
+This indicator is based on bare price action and does not use any standard indicators.
+It is available for MetaTrader 4, MetaTrader 5, and cTrader platforms.

 A system of alerts is available for price crossing the levels of Value Area high and low, Median, and Single Print zones.